 Prospective high school students should meet one or more of the following criteria: 3.4 or higher cumulative GPA, top 10% of class, ACT of 24 or higher, two strong letters of recommendation.

-Students who may have already earned college credit may apply for the program and should have a 3.4 or higher cumulative GPA in college coursework and/or two strong letters of recommendation.
+Current SCC students should have a 3.4 or higher cumulative GPA in college coursework and two strong letters of recommendation.

 Honors students must be highly motivated, independent thinkers who enjoy extending their studies beyond what is required in the classroom.
 Each semester honors students must identify a topic of interest and work with a faculty mentor over the course of the semester to develop a project or research paper related to that topic.
 Students are required to maintain communication with their mentor and the Honors Program Director and submit documentation of progress on their project each month.
 At the end of each semester, honors students will share their work during an Honors Symposium.
 Students are also expected to participate in enrichment experiences and maintain a minimum GPA of 3.2.